madskristensen/TypeScriptCompileOnSave/README.md

 ---------------------------------------

-Automatically compiles .js and .jsx files on save when they are hooked up to the TypeScript compiler using tsconfig.json
+The simplest way to transpile JS and JSX to EcmaScript 5 without any complicated node.js tools in your project.
+It uses the TypeScript compiler behind the scenes.

 See the [change log](CHANGELOG.md) for changes and road map.

 ## Features

-- Compile on save
+- Transpile on save

-### Compile on save
+### Transpile on save
 coming soon...

 ## Contribute